Chapter

 What does John 4:46 mean?

-Jesus left Jerusalem in order to avoid a conflict with the Pharisees.
+Jesus left Jerusalem to avoid a conflict with the Pharisees.
 The time was not yet right for a confrontation, so He planned to return to Galilee.
-Instead of avoiding Samaria, as most Jews would, Jesus followed the will of God and passed through the town on Sychar (John 4:4).
+Instead of avoiding Samaria, as most Jews would, Jesus followed the will of God and passed through the town on Sychar (John 4:1–4).
 As a result, He was able to preach the gospel to a Samaritan woman (John 4:7–26), who brought many others to meet Christ (John 4:39).
-The disciples were given a living lesson in evangelism, and Jesus wound up staying there for a few days.
+The disciples were given a living lesson in evangelism, and Jesus wound up staying there for a few days (John 4:35–38, 40).

 Jesus' first miracle, and the first of seven recorded in the gospel of John, was turning water into wine at a wedding in Cana (John 2:11).
-Capernaum is a town on the edge of the Sea of Galilee, about 25 miles east of Cana.
-In order for news to get to Capernaum, and someone to travel back, Jesus had to have been in Cana for the better part of a day, if not or longer.
+Capernaum is a town on the edge of the Sea of Galilee, about twenty-five miles east of Cana.
+For news to get to Capernaum, and someone to travel back, Jesus had to have been in Cana for the better part of a day, if not longer.

 Expand